 It's a look that really suits a feature wall behind the head of a bed (like @mydarkhome's) or in a living room, but we think it's most suited to bathrooms, as below.
 For the full low down to how to DIY an ombré wall, check out our step-by-step guide.
 Find the best bathroom paints in our buyer's guide.

-We definitely have a tendency to ignore our ceilings when it comes to paint: we play it safe, painting them in various hues of greige.
-But we reckon we should start being a bit bolder by painting them in a bold colour, or even just a different colour to your walls.
+We definitely have a tendency to ignore our ceilings when it comes to paint: we play it safe, painting them in various hues of greige (beige + grey).
+But we reckon we should start being bolder by going for brights and perhaps even contrasting the colour with what's on your walls...